 Both men described their years in practice together as the highlight of their careers.

 Upon Willis’s retirement, Blair Jones went on to serve as the Stillwater County Attorney for several years.
 Although Stillwater County is rural, Blair successfully tried some of the most difficult criminal trials in the state at the time, including a double homicide.
 After his public service concluded, Blair re-opened the Jones Law Firm in Columbus, Montana.
-In 1999, the Jones Law Firm was shuttered when the Montana Legislature created a new Twenty-Second Judicial District, and Governor Marc Racicot appointed Blair to be the district’s new judge, where he has served ever since.
+In 1999, the Jones Law Firm was shuttered when the Montana Legislature created a new Twenty-Second Judicial District, and Governor Marc Racicot appointed Blair to be the district’s new judge, where he served until his retirement in 2018.